cloneforyou/business-link/README.txt

 I'm now at a point where it is becoming readable, so you can view the live development link at http://blink.caroline-murphy.co.uk/

-The content is (c) Crown Copyright - all code is my own.
+The content is (c) Crown Copyright - all code and design is my own.

 ---------------------------------------